 Carnaby Street: Soho, London W1

-4. Chinatown: If you love Asian food, you can sample Traditional Chinese dishes, Sichuan Hot Pots, Dim Sum, Taiwanese Fried Chicken, Korean BBQ and Japanese Ramen.
-Restaurants include affordable places like Wong Kei through to high end establishments.
-You will find plenty of ultra-cool dessert parlours springing up serving Taiyaki (fish shaped cake or waffle cone), Bubble Wrap Desserts, Filipino Ice Cream and Matcha Desserts.
+Chinatown: If you love Asian food, you can sample Traditional Chinese dishes, Sichuan Hot Pots, Dim Sum, Taiwanese Fried Chicken, Korean BBQ and Japanese Ramen in China Town.
+Restaurants include affordable places like Wong Kei through to high-end establishments.
+You will find plenty of ultra-cool dessert parlours springing up serving Taiyaki (fish-shaped cake or waffle cone), Bubble Wrap Desserts, Filipino Ice Cream and Matcha Desserts.
 Gerrard Street is the main Chinatown drag, but you will find Asian restaurants, cafes and supermarkets dotted around.
 Look out for the ornate Chinatown Gate with Qing Dynasty motifs on Wardour Street.
 Chinese New Year is a great time to explore this area.

 Chinatown: Gerrard Street and Surrounding Areas, London W1

 Soho Restaurants: Try one of the establishments such as L’ Escargot for French cuisine, Quo Vadis or Dean Street Townhouse for Modern British and Kettner’s for American and European inspired classics.
 Or perhaps you’ll prefer one of the modern restaurants like Kricket who serve Indian Tapas and Lina Stores for pasta.
 There are a few quirky restaurants left like St Moritz which is a Swiss Style fondue specialist.
 Govindas Hare Krishna Vegetarian Restaurant serves karma-free food cooked with love which was established in 1979.
 Or you can dine at one of the alfresco restaurants in Kingly Court which include The Good Egg, The Detox Kitchen, Pizza Pilgrims and Shoryu Ramen.